What Is a Data Dictionary?

 Dictionary Usage for Models Created with Different Versions of Simulink

 Simulink provides version handling for data dictionaries.
 When these events occur, Simulink synchronizes data in a dictionary for use with a model regardless of the Simulink version used to create the model:

-You link a model to a data dictionary that was saved in a previous version of Simulink– for example, you link a model that you develop in R2018b with a dictionary saved in R2018a.
+You attach a data dictionary that was saved in a previous version of Simulinkto your model – for example, you attach a data dictionary saved in R2018a to a model that you develop in R2018b.

-You open a model that is linked to a data dictionary and was saved in a previous version of Simulink – for example, you developed a model that uses a data dictionary in R2018a and you open that model in R2018b to continue development.
+You open a model with an attached data dictionary that was saved in a previous version of Simulink – for example, you developed a model that uses a data dictionary in R2018a and you open that model in R2018b to continue development.

 To view the Simulink version in which a data dictionary is saved, in the Current Folder browser, click the data dictionary and find the Saved in Simulink version field in the Details pane.
 You also have the option to export (save) a data dictionary for use with models created using a different version of Simulink.
 To use a data dictionary you saved in a newer Simulink version in an older Simulink version, you need to export it first.

 In the Current Folder pane of the MATLAB Command Window, navigate to the location of the data dictionary.

 Double-click the name of the dictionary.

 In the Model Explorer, right-click the name of the data dictionary.
 If you have made changes to the dictionary, in the context menu, select Save Changes.